goblimey/learn-unix/README.md

-# A Docker Version of the UNIX Learn CBT package
+# The UNIX Learn CBT package Running Under Docker

 Learn is a Computer-Based Teaching tool that gives basic training in using UNIX and Linux.